esrf-bliss/Lima-camera-arinax/doc/index.rst

 * HwVideo

-  The prosilica cameras are pure video devices, so only video format for image are supported:
+  The arinax bzoom is a pure video devicexs, video formats for image are supported:

-  **Color cameras ONLY**
-   - BAYER_RG8
-   - BAYER_RG16
    - RGB24
    - BGR24

-  **Color and Monochrome cameras**
-   - Y8

   Use get/setMode() methods of the cpp::class::`Video` object (i.e. CtControl::video()) to read or set the format.